 Members should also register as self employed with HMRC if they have not done so already.

 If a member of the business is a limited company, it will have to pay corporation tax on any profits it receives from the limited liability partnership.

 As with any other business, if the LLP is expected to turnover £85,000 or more in the following 12 months (2021/22 tax year), it must be registered for VAT.

 Even if the LLP is unlikely to reach this threshold, it may register for VAT regardless, as this may provide a more professional image in certain professions.

 If the business has employees, it will also be responsible for operating a payroll, and collecting income tax and NICs from its staff.

 The designated member of the LLP will ultimately be responsible for registering the business with the tax authorities (for VAT, NICs, and the PAYE scheme), and ensuring that the Partnership Tax Return is completed accurately and on time – even though this is likely to be completed by an independent accountant.

 Read the GOV.UK guide to setting up and running a Limited Liability Partnership here.

-Our company registration partner can set up an LLP for you.
+1st Formations can set up an LLP for you for £34.99.
 Simply click here.